 The next-gen Jaguar XJ didn’t break cover last month and a report from whatcar.com now says that the debut will happen in early 2021.
-In July, British newspaper TheTimes.co.uk had reported that the new XJ will now be launched around October 2021 instead of early 2021.
+In July, British newspaper TheTimes.co.uk had reported that the new Jaguar XJ will now be launched around October 2021 instead of early 2021.
 The delay will allow Jaguar Land Rover to restructure its product line-up and launch programs to cope with the recent global crisis.
 The report added that JLR will be cutting back spending on some products but remains committed to launching the new XJ eventually.

-Though there won’t be any changes to the long-term strategy of the company’s portfolio, immediate plans have taken an impact which prioritizes the new Defender and the Range Rover family, the report added.
+Though there won’t be changes to the long-term strategy of the company’s portfolio, immediate plans have taken an impact which prioritizes the new Defender and the Range Rover family, the report added.
 The Jaguar XJ is not among the brand’s most profitable models.
 The Castle Bromwich plant, which produces the XF and XE, will make the electric XJ and is operating at a reduced output due to the anti-Coronavirus measures.

-Having stopped making the XJ last year, Jaguar is prepping to launch the all-new XJ as a fully-electric luxury saloon.
+Having stopped making the Jaguar XJ last year, Jaguar is prepping to launch the all-new XJ as a fully-electric luxury saloon.
 The first variations of the car hit the testing circuit this year sporting camouflage and is expected to offer a sleek design that will be different compared to a normal sedan and offer a more engaging drive.

 The new generation Jaguar XJ will be the first car that will be built on Jaguar Land Rover’s new Modular Longitudinal Architecture (MLA) platform.
 The MLA platform has been developed to house various powertrains including fully-electric, hybrid-electric and ICE units and will be used to build Jaguar’s J-Pace SUV and Land Rover’s first all-electric model, the Road Rover.
 The new XJ will be built at the company’s Castle Bromwich plant.